hbkworld/streaming-spec/complex_types.md

-\pagebreak

-# Explicit Rule
+## Explicit Rule
 ![2 dimensional points](images/non_equidistant_points.png)

-When there is no implicit rule defined, each value has an absolute coordinate for this axis.
-There is no rule how to calculate the absolute value.
-We call it an explicit rule.
+When there is no rule to calculate values depending on a start value the explicit rule is being used: Each value is transferred as an absolute value.

 ~~~~ {.javascript}
 {